AurelienStebe/Gladdis/README.md

 ## Description

 [Obsidian](https://obsidian.md) exists to help you build a second brain.
 Gladdis exists to give that brain a pen (let it do the writing for once), ears (talking is easier than typing) and multiple split personalities (give your system prompts names).
-Further plans for v1.0 include: a brush (let it paint like a true artist), a voice (listening is easier than reading), an internal monologue (together we are more than our sum) and the ability to execute code (what could possibly go wrong ?).
+Further plans for v1.0 include: a brush (let it paint like an artist), a voice (listening is easier than reading), an internal monologue (together we are more than our sum) and the ability to execute code (what could possibly go wrong ?).

 ### Current Features